-Boost Mobile's Samsung Galaxy Rush receiving its Android 4.1.2 Jelly Bean updateAlex Wagner - Deputy Managing Editor, News Desk
+Boost Mobile's Samsung Galaxy Rush receiving its Android 4.1.2 Jelly Bean updateAlex Wagner - Editorial Director of News and Content

 Hot on the heels of the Samsung Galaxy Reverb's update to Android 4.1.2, it appears that one of Boost Mobile's Galaxy-branded handsets is receiving a Jelly Bean update of its own.
 PhoneDog reader John pinged us to say that the Galaxy Rush is now being updated to Jelly Beam, and a quick visit to Samsung's website confirms that that is indeed the case.
 Samsung says that the update will bring the Galaxy Rush up to Android 4.1.2, baseband version M830VPMD5, and that the new software began rolling out over the air on May 16.